Popax21/p2mppatch/README.md

 as by only making the minimum number of changes required for the maps to be playable.

-Currently, the plugin only works on Linux, however Windows support is planned to be added eventually.
+Currently, the plugin only works on Linux.
+Windows support is theoretically possible (the plugin foundation code does contain initial untested Windows support code), however as the Windows release of Portal 2 was compiled with an entirely different compiler (MSVC vs GCC), all patches would have to be adjusted to work on Windows.
+If you want to help out by doing this yourself, please let me know - I will gladly assist you throughout the process, and merge your work once you finish.
+To get started, see `plugin/src/anchors.cpp` and the offsets / orig-sequences in the actual patches.

 Patches include:
 - removing the player cap from all multiplayer game session